 Each year a select group of entering freshmen are invited to work with faculty on current research projects.
 The Merit Research Award is a four year award that funds students to work in a lab.
-Students must make satisfactory academic progress toward their engineering degree, maintains a B average overall, and complete apply to renew their scholarship each spring.
+Students must make satisfactory academic progress toward their engineering degree and maintain a B average overall.

 Grand Challenges Scholars Program

 Undergraduate students at the USC Viterbi School of Engineering have the unique opportunity to compete in the National Academy of Engineering (NAE) Grand Challenge Scholars Program (GCSP).
 Grand Challenge Scholars drive their educational experiences towards discovering, exploring, and potentially solving one of the NAE Grand Challenges and earn recognition at graduation from USC and the National Academy of Engineering.